 For further information, several documents on the WENRA website describe the basis used and processes followed to develop and update these RLs.
+Guidance on specific issues is also available on the WENRA website www.wenra.org.

-In particular for the explanation of the current update the accompanying report "Updating WENRA Reference Levels for existing reactors in the light of TEPCO Fukushima Dai-ichi accident lessons learned" was written and can also be downloaded from the WENRA website.
+For the explanation of the current update the accompanying report "Updating WENRA Reference Levels for existing reactors in the light of TEPCO Fukushima Dai-ichi accident lessons learned" was written and can also be downloaded from the WENRA website.

-Issue A: Safety Policy
+01 Issue A: Safety Policy

-1. Issuing and communication of a safety policy
+A1.
+Issuing and communication of a safety

-- 1.1 A written safety $policy^1$ shall be issued by the licensee. - 1.2 The safety policy shall be clear about giving safety an overriding priority in all plant activities. - 1.3 The safety policy shall include a commitment to continuously develop safety. - 1.4 The safety policy shall be communicated to all site personnel with tasks important to safety, in such a way that the policy is understood and applied. - 1.5 Key elements of the safety policy shall be communicated to contractors, in such a way that licensee's expectations and requirements are understood and applied in their activities.
+- A1.1 A written safety policy1 shall be issued by the licensee. - A1.2 The safety policy shall be clear about giving safety an overriding priority in all plant activities. - A1.3 The safety policy shall include a commitment to continuously develop safety. - A1.4 The safety policy shall be communicated to all site personnel with tasks important to safety, in such a way that the policy is understood and applied. - A1.5 Key elements of the safety policy shall be communicated to contractors, in such a way that licensee's expectations and requirements are understood and applied in their activities.

-2. Implementation of the safety policy and monitoring safety performance
+A2.
+Implementation of the safety policy and monitoring safety performance

-- 2.1 The safety policy shall require directives for implementing the policy and monitoring safety performance. - 2.2 The safety policy shall require safety objectives and targets, clearly formulated in such a way that they can be easily monitored and followed up by the plant management. - 2.3 The safety policy shall require continuous improvement of nuclear safety by means of: - Regular2 review of the overall safety of the nuclear power plant taking into account operating experience, safety research, and advances in science and technology; - Timely implementation of the reasonably practicable improvements identified; - Addressing without delay significant new information that may be relevant to the safety of the plant.
+- A2.1 The safety policy shall require directives for implementing the policy and monitoring safety performance. - A2.2 The safety policy shall require safety objectives and targets, clearly formulated in such a way that they can be easily monitored and followed up by the plant management. - A2.3 The safety policy shall require continuous improvement of nuclear safety by means of: - Identifying and analysing any new information with a timeframe commensurate to its safety significance; - Regular2 review of the overall safety of the nuclear power plant including the safety demonstration, taking into account operating experience, safety research, and advances in science and technology; - Timely implementation of the reasonably practicable safety improvements identified.